Pelegrina Pastorino: Career

-Pele was born at Palazzo Pastorino, undoubtedly one of the most beautiful examples of the work of the famous Italian Architect Gino Coppede (1866 - 1927) a foremost exponent of 'Art Nouveau', located on Via Bartolomeo Bosco, 57, Genova GE, Italy, the Palazzo was built for the wealthy Pastorino family and is situated in Portoria central Genoa.
-Later on in her childhood, she arrived in Argentina with her immigrant family at an early age, eventually, once she reached her maturity age, her family sent her back to Italy to finishing school.
+Pele was born at Palazzo Pastorino, one of the most beautiful examples of the work of the famous Italian arArchitect Gino Coppede (1866–1927) a foremost exponent of 'Art Nouveau'; located on Via Bartolomeo Bosco, 57, Genova GE, Italy, the Palazzo was built for the wealthy Pastorino family and is situated in Portoria, central Genoa.
+Later on in her childhood, she arrived in Argentina with her immigrant family at an early age.
+Eventually, once she reached her maturity age, her family sent her back to Italy to finishing school.
 In Italy, she was educated in fashion, fine arts and letters at "Academia di Belle Arti di Brera" of Milan.
-Initially, Pele started her career as a fashion model and public relations person for the British company Harrods, representing fashion commercials in portraits promoting women equality and feminist fashion trends, bringing women's trousers to Argentina and taking part in commercials for the cigarette company Primeros "fags for ladies" own by Greek-Argentine businessman Aristotle Onassis.
+Initially, Pele started her career as a fashion model and public relations person for the British company Harrods, representing fashion commercials in portraits promoting women equality and feminist fashion trends, bringing women's trousers to Argentina and taking part in commercials for the cigarette company Primeros "fags for ladies", owned by Greek-Argentine businessman Aristotle Onassis.

-She married the writer and educator Nicolás Barrios-Lynch.